One-Year Budget Request

-In this sample budget, the New Mexico Early Childhood Training Association (a fictitious organization based in Santa Fe, NM) is applying to the Brindle Foundation for funding to support three trainings of early childhood educators they will do over the calendar year 2020.
+In this sample budget, the New Mexico Early Childhood Training Association (a fictitious organization based in Santa Fe, NM) is applying to the Brindle Foundation for funding to support three trainings of early childhood educators they will do over the calendar year 2026.
 The costs they incur to do these trainings are considered “direct costs.”
-In the following narrative, please find relevant details that are used to describe the budget that accompanies their proposal request.
+In the following narrative, please find relevant details that are used to describe the budget that accompanies their proposal request for a one-year award.

 - Their director earns $60,000 annually and the staff members each earn $45,000.
 Each of these individuals will use 5% of their time to prepare for and conduct the trainings, with the assistance of a consultant who will do the background research and pull the materials together that they will use to train.